Ansatz

 qibo.models.circuit.Circuit

-Circuit to prepare a Hartree-Fock state
+Quantum circuit to prepare a Hartree-Fock state

 Parameters:

-• n_qubits (int) – Number of qubits in the quantum circuit
+• nqubits (int) – Number of qubits in the quantum circuit

-• n_electrons (int) – Number of electrons in the molecular system
+• nelectrons (int) – Number of electrons in the molecular system

-• ferm_qubit_map (str) – Fermion to qubit map.
+• ferm_qubit_map (str, optional) – Fermion to qubit map.
 Must be either Jordan-Wigner ("jw") or Brayvi-Kitaev ("bk").
 Default value is "jw".

 Returns: